 The result?
 Over Labor Day weekend, our clients in the U.S. saw that their highest conversion rates were amongst these recovered shoppers, who would have been subjected to ad injections if not for our Customer Hijacking Prevention solution.

-With major sales events coming up over the next few months, analyzing Labor Day sales numbers can help major retailers and eCommerce companies to prepare for Prime Day, Black Friday, Cyber Monday, and the rest of the holiday shopping season.
+Online shopping grew exponentially during 2020, and this data helps us prepare for expected big retail sale days in 2021.
+With major sales events coming up over the next few months, analyzing past Labor Day sales numbers will assist major eCommerce brands in preparing for Black Friday, Cyber Monday, and the rest of the holiday shopping season in 2021 and early 2022.

-Although consumers have embraced eCommerce to a truly unprecedented extent this year, many have also become more price-sensitive in the face of widespread financial concerns.
-As a result, while online sales can enable retailers to boost their revenue, increasingly stiff competition can put new pressure on these companies to lower their prices.
+Although consumers have embraced eCommerce to a truly unprecedented extent over the past year, many have also become more price-sensitive in the face of widespread financial concerns.
+As a result, competition has grown more fierce, putting pressure on brands to lower their prices.